AndyIbanez/andyibanez-com/content/posts/converting-closure-based-code-into-async-await-in-swift.md

 The magic behind this function occurs inside the `withCheckedThrowingContinuation` part.
 This function will give us a `CheckedContinuation<T, E> where E: Error` object that provides us with methods we need to call.
 In this example, the original version of `downloadImageWithMetadata` passes us a `DetailedImage` or an error, and we need to call the right `resume` method depending on what we get.
 If this method called us with a `Result<DetailedImage, Error>`, we could call `.resume(with:)` and pass it the `result` directly.

 Continuations **must be called exactly once**, therefore there must be a continuation call within every branch of `withCheckedThrowingContinuation`.
-If you forget to call a `.resume`, things could go awry.
+If you forget to call `.resume`, things could go awry.
 Luckily, Swift will let you know.

-**Note**: *Or least, it is supposed to.
+**Note**: *Or at least, it is supposed to.
 This article is based on the last few minutes of the [Meet async/await in Swift](https://developer.apple.com/videos/play/wwdc2021/10132/?time=1733) session.
 At least as of Beta 1, I was able to have code with branches that don't call `resume`.*

 And just like that, we have converted closure-based code into something prettier!
 Using the `async/await` version of this function is as easy as: